kdimmler2/NuGEN-Variant-Calling/README.md

 - adding a small test dataset
 - documenting expected file naming conventions more fully
 - adapting the workflow for targeted sequencing-specific processing
-- Adding additional QC steps, such as fastqc
+- adding additional QC steps, such as fastqc
-- Adding the ability to do variant filtration through VQSR or hard filtering
+- adding the ability to do variant filtration through VQSR or hard filtering
-- Adding intervals for faster parallel processing of sequence data
+- adding intervals for faster parallel processing of sequence data